Some lose a lover to a younger woman or an irreversible illness. I lost my partner to a parasite invasion.

 This is where I depart from the norm.
 A parasitic takeover is simply too much to process and accept.
 It sounds crazy; I get it.
 I often don’t believe this happened myself, which is when I thank the brilliance of cognitive dissonance.

-Contrary to what you might believe, parasitic creatures, are not only found in Third World countries.
+Contrary to what you might believe, a parasite, can not only be found in Third World countries.
 Hardly.
 These unexpected microscopic stowaways are far more common than we realize.
 In fact, these “highly adapted creatures are at the heart of the story of life,” writes author Carl Zimmer in his book Parasite Rex, Inside the Bizarre World of Nature’s Most Dangerous Creatures. “[They’re] clearly designed to live their entire lives inside other animals.”

 Parasites are so abundant that in some environments, they collectively outweigh the total biomass of that ecosystem’s top predators.
 Some parasites cause relatively few negative effects for their hosts, but there are plenty of parasites that are much more disruptive tenants.